 Sony ECM-B1M Camera Digital ShotgunSimilar to its counterpart, the Sony A7rIV, the A7rV is equipped with the latest digital hot shoe, allowing for seamless connectivity with digital audio devices.
 One such device is the Sony ECM-B1M microphone, specifically designed by Sony to interface flawlessly with digital connections on Sony cameras like the Sony A7rV.
 With its purpose-built compatibility, the Sony ECM-B1M microphone offers an ideal solution for capturing high-quality audio on the A7rV and other compatible Sony cameras. |

-Sony ECM-B10 Compact Digital Shotgun micIf you prefer a more compact digital microphone, the Sony ECM-B10 is an excellent option to consider.
-It incorporates many of the same advanced features found in the ECM-B1M, such as a digital interface, Super/Uni/Omni pickup patterns, and advanced beamforming technology.
-However, the ECM-B10 is packaged in a smaller form factor.
-The primary distinction between the ECM-B10 and the ECM-B1M lies in the number of microphone capsules on top.
-The ECM-B10 features four mic capsules, whereas the ECM-B1M includes eight.
-This difference in capsule count affects the microphone’s recording capabilities and spatial audio performance. |
+Sony ECM-B10 Compact Digital Shotgun micIf you prefer a more compact digital microphone, the Sony ECM-B10 is an excellent choice.
+It includes many of the advanced features found in the ECM-B1M, such as a digital interface, Super/Uni/Omni pickup patterns, and advanced beamforming technology, but in a smaller form factor.
+The main difference between the ECM-B10 and the ECM-B1M is the number of microphone capsules.
+The ECM-B10 has four mic capsules, while the ECM-B1M has eight.
+This difference affects the microphone’s recording capabilities and spatial audio performance. |

-Rode NTG Hybrid MicThe Rode NTG Hybrid microphone, with its impedance of 10 Ohms, is an outstanding choice that delivers exceptional performance when paired with Sony cameras.
-Speaking of on-camera microphones, two solid options to consider are the Rode NTG Hybrid mic and the Rode VideoMic GO II.
-In fast-paced shooting scenarios, personally, I find the VideoMic GO II to be my preferred choice.
-Its portability and ease of use make it ideal for run-and-gun situations.
-However, if you require a microphone for a more professional setting, the Rode NTG offers additional features that elevate it to the top of the list. |
+Rode NTG Hybrid MicThe Rode NTG Hybrid microphone, with its 10 Ohm impedance, is an excellent choice that delivers exceptional performance when paired with Sony cameras.
+For on-camera microphones, two solid options are the Rode NTG Hybrid mic and the Rode VideoMic GO II.
+In fast-paced shooting scenarios, I prefer the VideoMic GO II for its portability and ease of use, making it ideal for run-and-gun situations.
+However, if you need a microphone for a more professional setting, the Rode NTG offers additional features that make it a top choice. |

-Rode Video Mic Go IIRegarding compact on-camera microphones from Rode, my preference leans towards the Rode VideoMic Go.
-It produces a pleasant, warm sound, unlike the somewhat metallic and hollow sound of the VideoMic Pro+.
-The latest iteration, VideoMic Go II, offers USB inputs, allowing you to use it with mobile devices or computers that support this input.
-This versatility is convenient if you also require a microphone for your computer.
-If you don’t need the USB inputs, you can still find the older model at an affordable price. |
+Rode Video Mic Go IIWhen it comes to compact on-camera microphones from Rode, I prefer the Rode VideoMic Go.
+It delivers a pleasant, warm sound, unlike the somewhat metallic and hollow sound of the VideoMic Pro+.
+The latest version, the VideoMic Go II, includes USB inputs, making it compatible with mobile devices and computers.
+This versatility is convenient if you also need a microphone for your computer.
+If you don’t need the USB inputs, the older model is still available at an affordable price. |

 Extras